The Data Tables service stores tables of information for your Anvil app. It’s a full database system built on top of PostgreSQL.

 Row Objects.
 These behave like Python dictionaries, allowing you

-to get values out of Rows and set their values as if they are in a Python dictionary.
+to get and set their values as you would for a Python dictionary.
 For example:

 Multiple Rows are represented by